 I see a healthy mix of homepage and article pages ranking for “Drug Rehab.”
 Homepages naturally have more backlinks, which gives it an advantage.
 Still, this does not stop you from ranking article pages.

 Dot COM and dot ORGs dominate the list; this reveals people click on recognizable TLDs (top-level domains) that they trust and are used to seeing.
-Hyphened URLs and newer extensions won't hurt you in the SERPs from a ranking factor, but it can affect you at a user experience level (e.g. drug-rehab.xyz looks spammy compared to drugrehab.com).
+Hyphened URLs and newer extensions won’t hurt you in the SERPs from a ranking factor, but they can affect you at a user experience level (e.g. drug-rehab.XYZ looks spammy compared to drugrehab.com).

 It doesn’t appear which DNS provider you use affects rankings.
 GoDaddy most likely made the list because it’s such a popular registrar, not for performance and availability.